OfficeDev/microsoft-teams-apps-company-communicator/README.md

   - The CSV report exported by authors now includes information on Reactions.

 **v5.12**
   - The CSV report exported by authors now includes information on ReadStatus and ButtonTracking.
-That will make easier for author to create simple reports without PowerBI or accessing directly the database.
+That will make easier for author to create simple reports without Power BI or accessing directly the database.

 **v5.11**
   - ATTENTION!!! - Merge of v5.1.
 If you have a deployment based on v4.XX you need to follow instructions [v5 migration guide](https://github.com/cristianoag/microsoft-teams-apps-company-communicator/wiki/v5-migration-guide) to update your setup.